lsst-sitcom/sitcomtn-037/index.rst

       This includes tasks defined for the catcher, OCPS jobs, AuxTel/ComCam/LSSTCam processing, and the rendez-vous of data from multiple sources (DIMM, all-sky etc).

-Simple metrics are easily captured in things like Chronograf, and are not addressed here.
+Simple scalar metrics (e.g. DIMM measured seeing) are easily captured in things like Chronograf, and are not addressed here.
 They can be considered a subset of the scalar fields case below.

 This section considers the case of scalar fields --> Displaying metrics as a fxn of position/amp/detector etc.